russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "People need autonomy over task (what they do), time (when they do it), team (who they do it with), and technique (how they do it)." — Daniel H. Pink

-1. 2 Mastery is the desire to demonstrate individual professional qualities and to be the best in some field.
+2. Mastery is the desire to demonstrate individual professional qualities and to excel in a particular field.

 "The desire to get better at something that matters is a source of enduring motivation." — Daniel H. Pink